-This course brings skills learned in previous IT Programmer/Analyst courses together in a teambased business environment.
+This course brings skills learned in previous IT Programmer/Analyst courses together in a team-based business environment.
 Student teams will work through the life-cycle of a programming application project that covers requirements gathering through the production phase.
 Students will bring various technologies together to complete their applications in an efficient manner.

-Prerequisite(s): (152-125 Information Architecture or 107-125 Information Architecture) and (152-132 Database 1 or 107-132 Database Applic Development) and (152-105 .NET-ASP or 152-142 Object Oriented Programming or 107-142 Java Programming I or 152-164 Web 4 -Server-Side or 107-164 Data Mining Concepts)
+Prerequisite(s): 152-132 Database 1 and (152-105 .NET-ASP or 152-142 Object Oriented Programming or 152-164 Web 4 - Server-Side)